bnfour/tg-bots-dotnet/readme.md

 There's also a very simple status page that shows links to active bots.

-### Why rewrite?
-TODO maybe include this section if I'll be able to formulate it clearly.

 ## Ladder bot
 Inline bot that generates texts running along horizontal, vertical and diagonal directions simultaneously for extra expressiveness.